 Challenges for Candidates

 Bias impacts candidates beyond hiring outcomes, often affecting their confidence and self-perception.
-Marginalised individuals might understate their achievements, hesitate to apply for roles, or feel discouraged during the process.
+Marginalized individuals might understate their achievements, hesitate to apply for roles, or feel discouraged during the process.

 Risks for Employers